 What Happens to High Achieving Females...?

-- Linked publication: Perez-Felkner, L., McDonald, S.-K., & Schneider, B. L. (forthcoming).
+- Linked publication: Perez-Felkner, L., McDonald, S.-K., & Schneider, B. L. (2014).
 What happens to high-achieving females after high school?
 Gender and persistence on the postsecondary STEM pipeline.
 In I. Schoon & J. S. Eccles (Eds.), Gender differences in aspirations and attainment.
 Cambridge: Cambridge University Press.

 - Perez-Felkner, L. (in press).
 Perceptions and Resilience in Underrepresented Students’ Pathways to College.
 Teachers College Record.